 Viral Marketing: A website for Lacuna Inc. was created to promote the film.
 It contained a link to watch Joel experience the procedure, which would link to the movie's official website.

 An early draft of the script began with an old woman — later revealed to be Mary — trying to publish a manuscript called Eternal Sunshine of the Spotless Mind, implied to be a tell - all about Lacuna.
-At the end of the screenplay, we discover that Mary is still working for Howard (who’s very, very old), and that Clementine has had Joel erased from her memory at least 15 times over the decades.
+At the end of the screenplay, we discover that Mary is still working for Howard (who’s very, very old), and that Clementine and Joel have been erased each other from their memories and getting back together at least 15 times over the decades.

 There was to be a montage of people who wanted their memories erased - a soldier seeing his dead friend on the battlefield and a girl who had been raped at a young age.